 I recently posted a question on our app design team’s Slack channel asking about the advantages of using Figma vs. Sketch.
 The thread went on for a while — our team members were pretty passionate in their support of Figma’s increasingly popular app UI design tool.
 As the thread was growing, I was thinking it might be great source material for a useful blog post.
 Initially, I imagined the title of the post could be something like, “12 reasons we use Figma over Sketch.”

 But as I looked more closely at our design team members’ responses, there was really one constant theme: Collaboration.

 Figma was designed for the cloud — meaning that every file, feature, comment, and change lives online.
-As we wrote recently (“Our top app design tools for 2020”), Figma “changed the game for us by moving real-time design into the cloud — and enabling true collaboration.
+As we wrote recently (“Our top app design tools”), Figma “changed the game for us by moving real-time design into the cloud — and enabling true collaboration.
 Figma has done for UX and UI design what Google Docs did for general business productivity.”.